crossterm-rs/crossterm/README.md

 # Crossterm | crossplatform terminal library written in rust.

 Ever got disappointed when a terminal library for rust was only written for unix systems?
-Crossterm provides the same terminal functionality for both windows and unix systems.
+Crossterm provides the same core functionalities for both windows and unix systems.

 Crossterm aims to be simple and easy to call in code.
 True the simplicity of crossterm you do not have to worry about the platform your working with.
-You can just call some module and unther water it will check what to do based on the current platform.
+You can just call the action you want to preform and unther water it will check what to do based on the current platform.

 ## Getting Started